vmarchaud/openprofiling-node/README.md

 OpenProfiling is a toolkit for collecting profiling data from production workload safely.

-The project's goal is to empower developers to understand how they applications is behaving in production with minimal performance impact and without vendor lock-in.
+The project's goal is to empower developers to understand how their applications is behaving in production with minimal performance impact and without vendor lock-in.

 The library is in alpha stage and the API is subject to change.

-I expect that the library will not match everyone use-cases, so i'm asking to everyone in this case to open an issue so we can discuss how the toolkit could meet yours.
+I expect that the library will not match everyone use-cases, so I'm asking everyone in this case to open an issue so we can discuss how the toolkit could meet yours.

 ## Use cases

 ### An application have a memory leak

-The recommend profiler is the [Heap Sampling Profiler](https://github.com/vmarchaud/openprofiling-node/tree/master/packages/openprofiling-inspector-heap-profiler) which has the lowest impact in terms of performance, [here the instructions on how to use it](https://github.com/vmarchaud/openprofiling-node/tree/master/packages/openprofiling-inspector-heap-profiler#how-to-use).
+The recommended profiler is the [Heap Sampling Profiler](https://github.com/vmarchaud/openprofiling-node/tree/master/packages/openprofiling-inspector-heap-profiler) which has the lowest impact in terms of performance, [here are the instructions on how to use it](https://github.com/vmarchaud/openprofiling-node/tree/master/packages/openprofiling-inspector-heap-profiler#how-to-use).
 After getting the exported file, you can go to [speedscope](https://www.speedscope.app/) to analyse it.
-[If we load a example heap profile](https://www.speedscope.app/#profileURL=https%3A%2F%2Frawcdn.githack.com%2Fvmarchaud%2Fopenprofiling-node%2F475c1f31e5635cd9230c9296549dfbf9765a7464%2Fexamples%2Fprofiles%2Fsimple.heapprofile) and head to `Sandwich` panel, we can see a list of functions listed by how much memory it allocated.
+[If we load an example heap profile](https://www.speedscope.app/#profileURL=https%3A%2F%2Frawcdn.githack.com%2Fvmarchaud%2Fopenprofiling-node%2F475c1f31e5635cd9230c9296549dfbf9765a7464%2Fexamples%2Fprofiles%2Fsimple.heapprofile) and head to the `Sandwich` panel, we can see a list of functions sorted by how much memory they allocated.

-Note that the top function in the view should be automatically considerated as leak, when you receive a http request for example, nodejs allocate memory for it but it will be cleaned up after it finish.
+Note that the top function in the view should be automatically considered as a leak: for example, when you receive a HTTP request, NodeJS allocates some memory for it but it will be freed after the request finishes.
 The view will only show where memory is allocated, not where it leaks.

-### A application is using too much CPU
+### An application is using too much CPU

-The recommend profiler is the [CPU JS Sampling Profiler](https://github.com/vmarchaud/openprofiling-node/tree/master/packages/openprofiling-inspector-cpu-profiler) which is made for production profiling (low overhead), [checkout the instructions to get it running](https://github.com/vmarchaud/openprofiling-node/tree/master/packages/openprofiling-inspector-cpu-profiler#how-to-use).
+The recommended profiler is the [CPU JS Sampling Profiler](https://github.com/vmarchaud/openprofiling-node/tree/master/packages/openprofiling-inspector-cpu-profiler) which is made for production profiling (low overhead), [check the instructions to get it running](https://github.com/vmarchaud/openprofiling-node/tree/master/packages/openprofiling-inspector-cpu-profiler#how-to-use).
-After getting the exported file, you can go to [speedscope](https://www.speedscope.app/) to analyse it.
+After getting the exported file, you can go to [speedscope](https://www.speedscope.app/) to analyze it.
-[If we load a example cpu profile](https://www.speedscope.app/#profileURL=https%3A%2F%2Frawcdn.githack.com%2Fvmarchaud%2Fopenprofiling-node%2F475c1f31e5635cd9230c9296549dfbf9765a7464%2Fexamples%2Fprofiles%2Fheavy.cpuprofile) and head to `Sandwich` panel again, we can see a list of functions sorted by how much cpu they used.
+[If we load an example CPU profile](https://www.speedscope.app/#profileURL=https%3A%2F%2Frawcdn.githack.com%2Fvmarchaud%2Fopenprofiling-node%2F475c1f31e5635cd9230c9296549dfbf9765a7464%2Fexamples%2Fprofiles%2Fheavy.cpuprofile) and head to the `Sandwich` panel again, we can see a list of functions sorted by how much CPU they used.

 Note that there is two concepts of "time used":
-- `self`: which is the time the cpu took in the function **itself**, without considering calling other functions.
+- `self`: which is the time the CPU took in the function **itself**, without considering calling other functions.
 - `total`: the opposite of `self`, it represent **both the time used by the function and all functions that it called**.

 You should then look for functions that have a high `self` time, which means that their inner code take a lot of time to execute.